© 2017 American Friends of Umm el-Fahem

 The city of Umm el-Fahem, an Arab city in Israel, lies on the slope of Mt.
 Iskander and the adjacent hills, overlooking the important historical route that once connected large and distant regions of a war-torn land.
 Many people and various cultures wound their way along Wadi Ara at the foot of the mountain, thus making it a pivotal crossroads and a major link in the development and future of the entire region.

 The Arab-Israeli war of 1948 devastated the rich, delicate cultural fabric of Umm el-Fahem.
 In its wake, the large settlement became a place of gloomy corners and dark alleys.
 Families were scattered, leaving years of hard work and a shattered community behind.
 The once rich and sprawling town was now poor and struggling to survive.
-Its residents were no longer lords and masters; they became persecuted refugees under existential and physical peril.
+Its residents were no longer in charge of their own destiny; they became persecuted refugees under existential and physical peril.
 Poverty, unemployment, and an identity crisis brought about one of the worst battles for survival the city has ever had to face.
-Under difficult social and political circumstances, the community forged ahead with a clear message of protest, becoming the vanguard of the entire Arab